 Purpose & History

-The Art in Public Places Program was created to strengthen the Hawai‘i State Foundation on Culture and the Arts capability to “stimulate, guide and promote culture and the arts, history and the humanities” through the field of the visual arts.
+The Art in Public Places Program was created to strengthen the Hawai‘i State Foundation on Culture and the Arts capability to stimulate, guide and promote culture and the arts through the field of the visual arts.
 The APP Program seeks to: enhance the environmental quality of state public buildings and spaces throughout the state for the enjoyment and enrichment of the public; cultivate the public’s awareness, understanding and appreciation of visual arts in all media, styles and techniques; contribute toward the development and recognition of a professional artistic community; and acquire, interpret, preserve and display works of art expressive of the character of the Hawaiian Islands, the multicultural heritage of its people, and the various creative interests of its artists.

 Watch a video that answers the question, “What is the Art in Public Places Program?”

 The Art in Public Places Program was established in 1967 with the enactment of the Art in State Buildings Law, which designated one percent of the construction costs of new buildings for the acquisition of works of art, either by commission or purchase.
 With this new legislation, Hawai‘i became the first state in the nation to have a percent for art law that established a separate, reliable source of revenue to administer the APP Program.
 However, the law stated that funds were subject to being returned to the state’s general operating fund if not used by a deadline date.